software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 ### Integration tests

-_Integration tests_ (also known as service tests) constitutes the middle of the test pyramid.
-We should have quite many (but less than unit tests) integration tests in our application.
-As the name suggests, integration tests that different parts of our application code work as inteded once they are _integrated_.
-For example methods that perform database operations are tested with integration tests.
+_Integration tests_ (also known as service tests) constitute the middle of the test pyramid.
+We should have quite many integration tests for our application.
+As the name suggests, integration tests test that different parts of our application code work as inteded once they are _integrated_.
+For example, methods that perform database operations are tested with integration tests.

 Here's an example of integration tests for a REST API endpoint `/api/messages` implemented by the `getMessages` method: